lindig/ocaml-style/README.md

 * Constructing log and error messages can be made simpler by defining a function that behaves like `Printf.sprintf`:

+* Two basic strategies for error handling exist: using exceptions, or the `Result.result` type.
+The latter has the advantage of making error handling explicit in the types of functions whereas exceptions are not tracked by the type system.
+However, there is no strategy that is clearly superior.
+A recent discussion of this topic can be found at [Specific reason for not embracing the use of exceptions for error propagation?](https://discuss.ocaml.org/t/specific-reason-for-not-embracing-the-use-of-exceptions-for-error-propagation/1666/11).

 ```ocaml
 type 'a t = Ok of 'a | Error of string
 let error fmt = Printf.kprintf (fun msg -> Error msg) fmt